 The long rocky peninsula of Hunters Hill (also known as Moocooboola) separating the Parramatta and Lane Cove Rivers at their confluence, is one of Sydney’s most individual and liveable suburbs.

-Hunters Hill derives much of its individual character from the handsome sandstone houses built in the late nineteenth and early twentieth centuries by French architects Joubert and Jeanneret, with the assistance of Italian stonemasons.
+Hunters Hill derives much of its individual character from the handsome sandstone houses built in the late nineteenth and early twentieth centuries by Frenchmen Joubert and Jeanneret, with the assistance of Italian stonemasons.
 Despite repeated subdivisions, Hunters Hill retains a village atmosphere, pretty gardens and quiet charm.

 One of a group of houses built by C E Jeanneret, this single-storey stone house is said to have been built c1900 for his youngest child, Florence, and given to her as a wedding present.
 Additions for modern living were made in the 1970s.
 WYRALLA is located opposite St Peter Chanel Church, named after a Catholic priest, missionary and martyr, who worked and perished on the Pacific island of Futuna at the age of 38, in 1841.
 The land was acquired by Jeanneret and the Gothic style church opened in 1892.
 The Church will be open on Hunters Hill Day.